carstenjacobsen/phonebook/soroban-phonebook/README.md

 ```

 ## Build & Deploy
 The Rust code is not directly executable on-chain, it has to be compiled into WebAssembly binary code first.
 The binary code can be deployed on the blockchain and then invoked.

-### Build
 The Rust code is compiled with the Soroban CLI `build` command.
 The output of the build command is a WASM-file, whch is stored in the `target` directory.

 ```bash
 % soroban contract build